Betty Hahn

 Betty Hahn (born 1940) is an American photographer known for working in alternative and early photographic processes.
-She completed both her BFA (1963) and MFA (1966) at Indiana University.
+She completed both her BFA (1963) and MFA (1966) at Indiana University Bloomington.
 Initially, Hahn worked in other two-dimensional art mediums before focusing on photography in graduate school.
 She is well-recognized due to her experimentation with experimental photographic methods which incorporate different forms of media.
 By transcending traditional concepts of photography, Hahn challenges the viewer not only to assess the content of the image, but also to contemplate the photographic object itself.

 Biography

 Betty Hahn was born on October 11, 1940, in Chicago, Illinois where she also grew up.
 At the age of ten, Hahn was given her first camera by an aunt.
 Hahn later on went to graduate from Scecina Memorial Catholic High School.
 Soon after, she enrolled at Indiana University with a full scholarship where she furthered her studies in Fine Arts, receiving both her BFA (1963) and her MFA (1966).
 Throughout her undergraduate years, she concentrated in drawing and painting; however, as she entered graduate study, she worked in photography.
 During this important developmental period, Hahn studied under one of the most well-known photography teachers of the time, Henry Holmes Smith, who encouraged Hahn's work in alternative processes.

 Once she graduated, Hahn moved to Rochester where she taught at the Rochester Institute of Technology until 1975.
 Hahn then relocated to Albuquerque where she was professor at University of New Mexico until her retirement in 1997.